COP3530/CanvasQuizToPDF/README.md

 ## quiz2pdf.py

 ### Newly adapted version for COP3530
+Run the command `python3 quiz2pdf.py -t [API_KEY_TOKEN] -c [COURSE_ID] -q [QUIZ_ID] --template-only` to produce the html and the corresponding pdf.

+The script will filter out the questions that are in a question group with pick_count = 0.

+The css styling for the questions are styled similar to that of canvas.
+* Multiple answer question: empty square
+* Multiple choice question: empty circle

 ### Old Version
 This is a script that converts a Canvas quiz to a PDF suitable for